-1. Establish a "baseline" estimate of the population within the Plan area that would likely result from the building out of all current legal and developable residential parcels at approved densities.
-This would take into account typical household size and likely use of commercial/residential mixed-use and special-use parcels for residential uses.

-- 2. Adjust densities accordingly, and consistent with P-LU-## above. - 3.
+- Establish a "baseline" estimate of the population within the Plan area that would likely result from the building out of all current legal and developable residential parcels at approved densities.
+This would take into account typical household size and likely use of commercial/residential mixed-use and special-use parcels for residential uses. - 2.
+Incorporate baseline population estimates into potential Land Use Changes brought about in Borrego Springs Special Study areas. - 3.
 Update the baseline estimate after relevant data becomes available from each decennial U.S. Census.